 154 E. Sixth St.

 Located in a cool warehouse in the gallery-thick district around Sixth Street and Sixth Avenue, this longtime gallery, founded in 1976, delivers up a wide range of contemporary Southwest landscape painters.
 Many artists in the Davis Dominguez stable hail from the artist colony at Rancho Linda Vista (Ranch of the Beautiful View) in Oracle, an hour north of Tucson, where they’re inspired by the Sonoran Desert and the Catalina Mountains alike.
 The gallery also has a special emphasis in sculpture.
 Ceramic sculptor Joy Fox, a gallery regular, makes large figures, half-human, half-desert animal, etched with petroglyphs and then blackened and burned.
-Skilled colorist Claire Campbell Park makes gorgeous tapestries that are like paintings in thread.
+Skilled colorist Claire Campbell Park makes gorgeous tapestries that are like paintings in the thread.
 Painter Alfred Quiroz delivers acid political commentary in large-scale history paintings.
 An annual spring miniature show, “Small Things Considered,” has Tucson’s favorite contemporary artists downsizing and making delightful tiny works in their signature styles.

 711 S. Sixth Ave.